tom-seddon/b2/doc/Overview.md

 text, stripping out any BBC control codes and translating line endings.
 Note that this won't properly strip out Epson-style ESC control codes though!

+As when copying text, there are 3 text translation modes for copying the printer buffer text.
+See the Copy to clipboard section above.